 Children will have the opportunity to respond the the unit of work being studied by creating a 'final product' which will be evaluted by themselves and/or the class.
 This is their chance to demonstrate and express what they have learnt during their unit of work.

-For more information about the DT Curriculum, feel free to speak to her and ask any questions you may have.
+For more information about the DT Curriculum, feel free to speak to them and ask any questions you may have.